... (poetry collection): Contents and background

 The book's poems involve the experiences of Palestinians amid the Israeli–Palestinian conflict, both those on the ground as well as those in the broader Palestinian diaspora.
 Many of the poems are titled "[...]" after the book's title.
 Joudah said the title "functions as a pictogram: a pictorial symbol that transports meaning by representing a physical object.
 It also evokes silence and erasure".

-In an interview with Aria Aber, Joudah stated that he wrote most of the poems in a span of ten weeks between October and December of 2023.
+In an interview with Aria Aber, Joudah stated that he wrote most of the poems in a span of ten weeks between October and December 2023.
 Joudah told Boston Review that "It wasn't a conscious decision to write this book" but rather a survival response to "the first three months of carnage of Gaza."

 After the 2021 Israel-Palestine conflict in May of that year, Joudah submitted poetry to The New Yorker to publish as a means of providing a Palestinian perspective to the current events at hand.
 The poem wasn't taken, after which Joudah, in June, published an essay entitled "My Palestinian Poem that 'The New Yorker' Wouldn't Publish" in Los Angeles Review of Books that included the aforementioned poem, "Remove", alongside reflections on May's events and Palestine's history writ large.
 A revised version of "Remove" is included in [...] as one of the many poems sharing the book's name.